 The MA provides a thorough grounding in the skills and knowledge required for the support of career development in a range of contexts.
 We will enable you to make a distinctive contribution to the field of career development and coaching studies through taught modules and independent research.
 The MA is approved by the Career Development Institute (CDI) as meeting the qualification requirement for the UK Register of Career Development Professionals.

-October and April (Part-time only) annually
+October and April (Part-time only) annually - April 2018 entry is now closed for applications.

 |Programme code||P-L561 (full-time, 12 months) (October start only)